Unofficial Football World Championships

 The Unofficial Football World Championships (UFWC) is an informal way of calculating the world's best international association football team, using a knock-out title system similar to that used in professional boxing.
-The UFWC was formalized and published by English journalist Paul Brown in 2003.
+The UFWC was formalized by contributors to the Rec.Sport.Soccer Statistics Foundation (RSSSF) in 2002 and published by English journalist Paul Brown in a 2003 FourFourTwo article.
+Brown created a web page for the UFWC, and both this and the RSSSF tracked the progression of the championship.

-The title is currently held by Argentina, who won it from Croatia on 13 December 2022.
+The title is currently held by Kosovo who won it from Sweden on 8 September 2025.

 Background

 The idea stemmed originally from some Scotland fans and sections of the media jokingly asserting that as they beat England (who had won the 1966 World Cup) in a British Home Championship match on 15 April 1967—England's first loss after their FIFA World Cup victory—they were the "Unofficial World Champions".

-In 2003, freelance journalist Paul Brown defined the rules of the UFWC, traced its lineage and wrote an article in football magazine FourFourTwo.
+In 2002, football statisticians James Allnutt, Paul Crankshaw, Jostein Nygård, and Roberto Di Maggio defined the rules of the UFWC, traced its lineage and published it on the Rec.Sport.Soccer Statistics Foundation website.
+The following year, freelance journalist Paul Brown wrote an article on the UFWC in football magazine FourFourTwo.
 In 2011, Brown authored a book on the subject.
 Brown also created the championship's website which tracks its progression.

-The Unofficial Football World Championships is not sanctioned by FIFA, nor does it have any sort of official backing.
-The winner is awarded a virtual trophy—the C.W.
-Alcock Cup, named after him as he was a major instigator in the development of international football in his role as FA secretary.
+The UFWC is not sanctioned by FIFA, nor does it have any sort of official backing.